jcscale/dynamic-chart/README.md

-# A dynamic chart using websockets
+# A real-time dynamic chart using websockets